masonlancaster/dbt_exercise/siggard_core#5instructions.md

 ## Create a semantic layer model (2 points of EC!)
 - Create a model that can query from the data warehouse we just built and reference upstream models.
-- Create a new file called `sales.sql` inside of the oliver directory.
+- Create a new file called `oliver_sales.sql` inside of the oliver directory.
 - Basically, your code will create a new table that will be a semantic layer that is easy for consumption.
 The table should include key information that an analyst could easily pull from to run quick analysis.
 - This model should use 'ref' instead of source in the from statements.
 This will allow dbt to build lineage dag of the model dependencies:
 - Populate the code that we will use in this file below: